khoi-stripe/DandDy/docs/SECURITY_REVIEW.md

 - **Status**: **Resolved**
 - **Description**:
   - The `POST /api/auth/password/forgot` endpoint always returns a `debug_reset_token` in the JSON response when a user with that email exists.
-  - An attacker who knows a victim’s email can request a token and then call `POST /api/auth/password/reset` to take over the account, without access to the victim’s inbox.
+  - An attacker who knows a victim's email can request a token and then call `POST /api/auth/password/reset` to take over the account, without access to the victim's inbox.
   - The presence/absence of `debug_reset_token` also leaks whether an email exists, even though the human-readable message is generic.
 - **Recommended Fix**:
   - In production, **never** include any reset token in the HTTP response.
   - Guard all debug behavior with the `PRODUCTION` env var (or similar):
     - In non-production: returning `debug_reset_token` is acceptable for local testing only.
     - In production: generate the token and send it via email or another out-of-band channel.
-  - Ensure the JSON response shape is identical regardless of whether the email exists and whether you’re in prod or dev (e.g. omit `debug_reset_token` entirely in prod).
+  - Ensure the JSON response shape is identical regardless of whether the email exists and whether you're in prod or dev (e.g. omit `debug_reset_token` entirely in prod).
 - **Implementation Notes**:
   - `backend/routes/auth.py` was updated so that:
     - When `PRODUCTION` is set, `/auth/password/forgot` always returns only a generic `"message"` field and never includes a reset token.